 Very pleased to present at Project Management Institute New York City chapter on Agile social media.
 Longtime PMI volunteer, Steve Nosal, and myself presented Agile project management methods as a perfect blend to create and manage social media impact.
 Agile social media presented a great opportunity to formalize some thoughts from my Lean into social media post and present to a very active and engaged community.
 Agile Social Media Agile project management puts the customer at the center of the effort, relies on rapid prototyping, and transparency.
 Social media feedback, testing, and measurements are Agile project methods.
 User stories rely on persona methods.
 Many thanks to PMINYC for the invitation.
 You can download Adobe Acrobat or PowerPoint version just below.
 To view presentation within this site, scroll past.
 Download my PowerPoint version to review my page notes for more detailed notes and sources.
 View below.
 Invite me to speak at your event.

 Social media stresses compression of more with less.
 The more is information, the less is time.
 Time to read, react, and respond drives our need to process information from wider sources and shortened news cycles.
+Lean social media is an obvious need.
 Individual and organization credibility can use a Lean approach in social media for more agile solutions to manage social media interaction.
 There is little patience to wait for the morning paper, the 7pm national news or even 24-hour-news broadcasts any longer.
 Live news streams in from all comers in all corners.
 People on-the-ground, without press credentials, yes, but with on-the-ground credibility, nonetheless.
 Within 72 hours video of the February 15th meteor that streaked across the Russian sky had 138 million views; for some context 2011’s Super Bowl audience was 108 million.
-The video was not captured by an official news outlet, the images came across …
+The video was not captured by an …

 SharePoint provides organizations and all who work within them to take knowledge from someone’s hard drive and to a shared forum that fosters collaborative solutions.
 SharePoint meets two distinct organization objectives: Publish — Save to a SharePoint site in place of your hard drive you Collaborate — comment, edit, alert, discuss, track, and manage To foment that value, as the Microsoft SharePoint Overview shows, SharePoint helps build: Sites, Composites, Insights, Communities, Content, and Search Great concepts and look at all the options available.
 However, I have found three challenges to SharePoint organization adoption.
 Heading into to their territory, or down the rabbit hole, as the case may reveal, we have three challenges: Application Portal Interface The challenges limit end-user adoption and the way people view a SharePoint alternative to current tools or workflows to accomplish or frustrate their work.
 The SharePoint: Sharing is Caring Whether improved or …